marregui/quest/README.md

 ## Build commands

-- <your system's gradle command> wrapper: regeneates the gradle scaffolding, *eg.* `gradle whapper`, so that then you can use the subsequent commands.
+- <your system's gradle command> wrapper: regenerates the gradle scaffolding, *eg.* `gradle whapper`, so that then you can use the subsequent commands.
 - **build**: `./gradlew clean build`